This and That Newsletter

 This week a Reader sent in two old photos she found in a box that belonged to her family.
 Neither she nor I can figure out the dates, but I think the first one was taken before statehood, and the second photo after statehood.
 What grabs my attention in the first pic is the center of the photo where the man is sitting on the side of the water well (I think there were 2 or 3) on Main street.
 I see some posts type things sticking up, used to tie the horses to so they could drink too.
 Maybe someone can give us better dates on these 2 time periods?

-Years ago southeast of Ardmore was a county road called Red Everett Road.
-On the the south side of the road was Red Everett's grocery store back in those years.
+Years ago southeast of Ardmore was a county road called Red Everett Road there on the south side of the road was Red Everett's grocery store back in those years.
 I had a request the other day wondering if anyone knows any of his kinfolk still living in the area.
 Red Everett has passed away, but maybe someone knows how to contact his kinfolk?
 Let me know.

 May 4, 1954